kumbulanit/t-sql/tech company/untitled/Module 9/Lesson3_Filtering_Groups_with_HAVING.md

     -- PERFORMANCE METRICS
     COUNT(p.ProjectID) AS TotalProjects,
-    COUNT(CASE WHEN p.Status = 'Completed' THEN 1 END) AS CompletedProjects,
+    COUNT(CASE WHEN p.IsActive = 'Completed' THEN 1 END) AS CompletedProjects,
-    COUNT(CASE WHEN p.Status = 'Cancelled' THEN 1 END) AS CancelledProjects,
+    COUNT(CASE WHEN p.IsActive = 'Cancelled' THEN 1 END) AS CancelledProjects,

     -- FINANCIAL PERFORMANCE
     FORMAT(SUM(p.Budget), 'C0') AS TotalRevenue,